kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

   The `create-token` transaction must include the `TOKEN` capability signed with the keyset `creation-guard` that you used to generate the token identifier.

+When you submit the `create-token` transaction, the `policy-manager.enforce-init` function calls the `policy:enforce-init` function in the stored token policies and the function is executed.

 ## mint

 Use `mint` to mint the specified token amount to the specified account.